Human, Social, and Political Sciences

 HSPS allows students to study society in innovate ways, to interrogate social and political systems, and to analyse cultural systems across the world.
 We are looking for students who demonstrate the analytical capabilities to engage in such academic work, while having a creative imagination to bring new ideas and theories to the table.

 There are no set requirements for HSPS.
 A broad range of A-level subjects can be beneficial, as can the inclusion of at least one essay subject.

 Typical offer conditions are A*AA at A-level or 41-42 in the IB with 7,7,6 at Higher Level.

 Interviews, Written Work and Assessments

 The interviews in HSPS aim to explore candidates' interests in, and knowledge of the social sciences, and their aptitude for the study of the social sciences.
-Candidates invited to Cambridge for interview will each have two interviews, each with two members of the College staff in HSPS subjects. each interview will last about 20-25 minutes.
+Candidates invited to Cambridge for interview will normally each have two interviews, each with two members of the College staff in HSPS subjects each interview will usually last about 20-25 minutes.

-Candidates are asked to send two A-Level essays, or their equivalents, to be used as a basis for part of one of the interviews.
-Candidates are given a passage to read just before one interview.
+Candidates are asked to send in two A-level essays, or their equivalents, to be used as a basis for part of one of the interviews.
+Candidates might be given a passage to read just before one interview.
 Extra-curricular activities that show a strong interest in the social sciences can be influential in decisions over admissions.

 Applicants for HSPS at Magdalene are not required to sit a written admissions assessment.